BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 17/12/2023
 ---
 Yesterday evening we attended a Christmas Eve youth meeting in Bielsk Podlaski.
 We also took our teenagers and it was ok.
 We could see a few people we hadn't seen for a long time :).

+18/12/2023
+---
+Yesterday I had a huge argument with my wife 😟.
+Thank God we were reconciled at the end of the day.
+We attended both services and also had dinner in Reduty.
+Today I ran 5 km. and now I have work and I don't have any special plans 😉.

+19/12/2023
+---
+Yesterday at 3 p.m.
+Damian came by and stayed for about 3 hours - we sat and talked 😀.
+In the evening, Natka and I made a Christmas food list 😆.
+Today the plan is to complete this list ✅.

+20/12/2023
+---
+Yesterday my wife got sick 🥹.
+It's not bad, but I hope it will be better - especially since it's the time before Christmas 😏.

+21/12/2023
+---
+We made peanut shells - Natalia did more than me, although at the very end he came to help a little 😆.
+The plan for today is to finally buy a document tray!

+22/12/2023
+---
+I didn't manage to buy a document tray 😒.
+We were in front of the store and it was closed 🫨🫨.
+Today is Friday, so I would like to finish as many things from the list as possible - and whatever works, will work 😆.

+23/12/2023
+---
+What happened yesterday?
+Nothing special, I guess - we cleaned for the Chrirstmas 🎄🙂.

+24/12/2023
+---
+Another well-organized day 😉.
+We just didn't calculate how long it takes to make chocolate nuts and that's why I didn't go to the youth meeting.
+Today is Christmas Eve 🎁 - we go to the morning service and then we'will be hosted by Kuba and Kasia 🙂🍴!